NicoJuicy/LearnML/dl/cnn.md

 Convolution is a mathematical operation to merge two sets of information.

-Here, the convolution is applied on the input data using a _convolution filter_ to produce a _feature map+.
+Here, the convolution is applied on the input data using a _convolution filter_ to produce a _feature map_.

 On the left side is the input to the convolution layer such as the input image.